 2.9.
-Subspecialty Physician Faculty Members

-Subspecialty physician faculty members must have current certification in the subspecialty by the American Board of Pediatrics or the American Osteopathic Board of Pediatrics, or possess qualifications judged acceptable to the Review Committee.
+Subspecialty Physician Faculty Members Subspecialty physician faculty members must have current certification in the subspecialty by the American Board of Pediatrics or the American Osteopathic Board of Pediatrics, or possess qualifications judged acceptable to the Review Committee.
 (Core)

 Subspecialty-Specific Background and Intent: The onus of documenting alternate qualifications is the responsibility of the program director.
-For a faculty member without pediatric endocrinology certification from the ABP or AOBP, the Review Committee will consider the following criteria in determining whether alternate qualifications are acceptable:
+For a faculty member without pediatric pulmonology certification from the ABP or AOBP, the Review Committee will consider the following criteria in determining whether alternate qualifications are acceptable:

-- completion of a pediatric endocrinology fellowship program - scholarship within the field of pediatric endocrinology; specifically, evidence of on-going scholarship documented by contributions to the peer-reviewed literature in pediatric endocrinology, and pediatric endocrinology presentations at national meetings - leadership and/or participation on committees in national pediatric subspecialty organizations - experience in providing clinical activity in pediatric endocrinology
+completion of a pediatric pulmonology fellowship program

+- scholarship within the field of pediatric pulmonology; specifically, evidence of on-going scholarship documented by contributions to the peer-reviewed literature in pediatric pulmonology, and pediatric pulmonology presentations at national meetings - leadership and/or participation on committees in national pediatric subspecialty organizations - experience in providing clinical activity in pediatric pulmonology

-For faculty members who are recent graduates of an ACGME-accredited pediatric endocrinology program, the Review Committee expects that individual to take and pass the next available ABP or AOBP pediatric endocrinology certifying examination.
+For faculty members who are recent graduates of an ACGME-accredited pediatric pulmonology program, the Review Committee expects that individual to take and pass the next available ABP or AOBP pediatric pulmonology certifying examination.
 If the faculty member is unable to take the next administration of the certifying examination, an explanation must be provided.

-Years of practice are not an equivalent to specialty board certification, and the Review Committee does not accept the phrase "board eligible."
+Years of practice are not an equivalent to specialty board certification, and Review Committee does not accept the phrase "board eligible."

 - 2.9.a.
 Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee. - 2.9.b.
-In addition to the pediatric endocrinology faculty members, ABP- or AOBP-certified faculty members and consultants in the following subspecialties must be available:

-2.9.b.1. adolescent medicine; (Core) 2.9.b.2. neonatal-perinatal medicine; (Core) 2.9.b.3. pediatric critical care medicine; (Core) 2.9.b.4. pediatric emergency medicine; (Core) 2.9.b.5. pediatric gastroenterology; and, (Core) 2.9.b.6. pediatric hematology-oncology.
-(Core) 2.9.c.
-The faculty should also include the following specialists with substantial experience with pediatric problems: 2.9.c.1. anesthesiologist(s); (Detail) 2.9.c.2. child and adolescent psychiatrist(s); (Core)
+In addition to the pediatric pulmonology faculty members, ABP- or AOBP-certified faculty members and consultants in the following subspecialties must be available: - 2.9.b.1. neonatal-perinatal medicine; (Core)2.9.b.2. pediatric cardiology; (Core) - 2.9.b.3. pediatric critical care medicine; (Core) - 2.9.b.4. pediatric emergency medicine; (Core) - 2.9.b.5. pediatric endocrinology; (Core) - 2.9.b.6. pediatric gastroenterology; and, (Core) - 2.9.b.7. pediatric infectious diseases.
+(Core) - 2.9.c.
+The faculty should also include the following specialists with substantial experience with pediatric problems: - 2.9.c.1. allergist and immunologist(s); (Detail) - 2.9.c.2. anesthesiologist(s); (Core) - 2.9.c.3. cardiothoracic surgeon(s); (Detail)

-child neurologist(s); (Detail)